Quick Start Guide

 result = geoextent.from_remote(identifiers, bbox=True, tbox=True)

-print(result['bbox']) # Merged bounding box covering all resources
+print(result['envelope']) # Merged envelope covering all resources

 Common Options